 “This family is very special because it’s such a big family and many of them suffer from cleft conditions,” Stafford said.
 “The bigger the family, the easier it is to find what causes it.”

 Having just arrived home from school, Loraine and her cousins were dressed in their school uniforms.
 Some of the smaller children had untreated cleft lip and cleft palate.
 Loraine’s father was born with a cleft lip and cleft palate and so were four of his sisters.
-Two of his other sisters were born only with cleft palate and his four younger brothers were born with no deformities.
+Two of his other sisters were born only with cleft palate and his four younger brothers were born without cleft conditions.
 Now, most of them met here to give Christine saliva samples for genetic analysis.

 Like most houses here, Loraine’s house is built of coconut wood with a cement floor and a scrap metal roof.
 Loraine’s father collects and sells scrap metal and recyclables to make a living for his family.
 There were piles of rubber tires and plastic bottles in the yard waiting to be transported and sold.
 A fire of leftover scrap burned in the middle of the clearing, and the family’s pig foraged for food in the shade of a tree.